apace7/local_volume_database/docs/source/usage.rst

 Usage & Decription of tables
 ============================

-For LVDB users that only want to  use  the combined catalogs/tables, installing the LVDB package is not required and the combined catalogs/tables can be downloaded from the `GitHub release page <https://github.com/apace7/local_volume_database/releases>`_.
+For LVDB users that only want to  use  the combined catalogs/tables, installing the LVDB package is not required and the primary catalogs are located as attachments in the `GitHub release pages <https://github.com/apace7/local_volume_database/releases>`_.
+The catalogs are included as csv and fits files and there is  a pdf summary file of the LVDB content.
+For reproducibility, it is recommended to use one of the tagged release versions for scientific analysis.

 .. _installation: